-EMILIA-ROMAGNA is one of Italy’s 20 administrative regions.
-Located between Florence and Milan, Emilia-Romagna virtually bisects north central Italy, stretching from the Ligurian/Piemonte border inland in the west (Emilia) to the quite distinct Romagna in the east on the Adriatic coast (Romagna).
-Connecting Emilia and Romagna is the Via Emilia, the Roman road dating from 187BC and running from Piacenza in the west to Rimini on the Adriatic coast in the east (David Gleave, 1989, p80).
-‘Much of the region lies in the deep, alluvial plain of the Po river, and contains some of Italy’s most fertile agricultural land.
-Its abundant agricultural output has created Italy’s richest cuisine,’ (Daniel Thomases and David Gleave MW, 2006, p251).
-The Po separates Emilia-Romagna ‘from Lombardy and the rest of northern Italy, while the Apennines to the south define the border with Tuscany,’ (David Gleave, 1989, p80).
+Emilia-Romagna is one of Italy’s 20 administrative regions.
+It stretches from central into northern Italy, between Florence and Milan.
+Emilia-Romagna virtually bisects north central Italy, stretching from the Ligurian/Piemonte border inland in the west (Emilia) to the quite distinct Romagna in the east on the Adriatic coast (Romagna).
+Connecting Emilia and Romagna is the Via Emilia, the Roman road dating from 187BC and running from Piacenza in the west to Rimini on the Adriatic coast in the east (David Gleave MW: 1989, p.80).

 David Gleave, The Wines of Italy (Salamander Books, London, 1989).